 However, as explained above in the section 'Grouping and read-across approach', your adaptation of the information requirement is rejected.

-Furthermore, you have provided as supporting study a study record on the registered substance for an OECD Guideline 202 (Daphnia sp.
-Acute Immobilisation Test): reliability 2.
+Furthemore, you have provided a supporting study on sodium cumene sulphonate according to OECD Guideline 202 (Daphnia sp.
+Acute Immobilisation Test):